bryonbaker/rhai-redis-demo/doc/demo-script.md

 * This demo was built using Fedora 36 running OpenShift Local v4.10.
 * The public cloud OpenShift instance was running on IBM Cloud.
 For convenience three namespaces were used to simulate Sydney, London and New York.

+## Requirments
+* Each cluster must be network reachable from at least one other cluster.

 ## Get this demo
-If you havenot already, clone this git repository and change directory into the src directory
+If you have not already, clone this git repository and change directory into the src directory
 ```
 $ git clone https://github.com/bryonbaker/rhai-redis-demo
 $ cd ./rhai-redis-demo/src